Third Age Learning at Kwantlen (TALK)

 TALK is more than just courses!

-What to expect from TALK this Winter / Spring 2026?
+What to expect from TALK this Fall 2026?

-TALK prides itself on providing courses in a variety of areas such as technology, history, science, health & wellness, arts & culture, travel and more.
+TALK prides itself on offering courses across a variety of areas, including technology, history, science, health & wellness, arts & culture, travel, and more.
 Something for everyone!
-Most TALK courses meet for one session of 90 minutes (online) or two hours (on-campus); a few TALK courses meet for two or more sessions, usually a week apart.
-Some courses are offered in-person on a KPU campus; some are online via Zoom; some are offsite.
-The registration fee for most one-session courses is $15 and slightly higher for multiple-session courses.
+Most TALK courses meet for one 90-minute session (online) or two hours (on-campus); a few meet for two or more sessions, usually a week apart.
+Some courses are offered in-person on a KPU campus; some are online via Zoom; some are off-site.
+The registration fee for most one-session courses is $20 and slightly higher for multiple-session courses.

 Read the Registration Guide on the Courses page or call us at 604.599.3077.